koolgokul22/koolgokul22/README.md

 * 🌍  I'm based in Benagaluru
 * ✉️  You can contact me at [rsgokulkumar@gmail.com](mailto:rsgokulkumar@gmail.com)
-* 🧠  I'm learning Angular, NodeJS
+* 🧠  Angular, NodeJS, MEAN

 ### Skills